Laser and Hormones

 What is a Nurse Practitioner?

-A nurse practitioner is and registered nurse that has received advanced education and licensing.
+A nurse practitioner is a registered nurse who has received advanced education and licensing.
 This license allows the nurse practitioner to legally diagnose conditions, and prescribe medications.

 What is Hormone Balancing or Optimal Wellness Medicine?

 Hormone Balancing is the process of determining deficiencies or excesses in hormone levels or improper ratios amongst hormones levels, and making corrections.
-Providing proper levels along with testing for other deficiencies or excesses in other areas (cardiac markers, body fat, vitamin levels, neurotransmitters, etc.) are utilized to allow for a higher level of wellness.
+Providing proper levels along with testing for other deficiencies or excesses in other areas (cardiac markers, body fat percentage, vitamin/mineral/fatty acids/amino acids/oxidative stress/heavy metals, neurotransmitters, food allergies, etc.) are utilized to allow for a higher level of wellness.

 What do you concentrate on when you are injecting fillers?